Skip to content

 Distance: 2-10 miles (various trails) | Elevation Gain: Up to 1,700 ft | Difficulty: Easy to Strenuous

-This state park offers 21 miles of trails ranging from easy prairie walks to challenging mountain climbs.
-The Talon Trail to Dixon Trail loop is a local favorite, combining forest hiking with panoramic summit views.
+This state park offers more than 28 miles of trails ranging from easy prairie walks to challenging mountain climbs.
+The Talon Trail to Dixon Trail route is a local favorite, combining forest hiking with panoramic summit views.

-A Colorado Parks Pass is required.
-Wildlife sightings are common—keep an eye out for mule deer, wild turkeys, and black bears.
+A Colorado Parks Pass is required (about $10 daily or $80 annually).
+Wildlife sightings are common, keep an eye out for mule deer, wild turkeys, and black bears.

 Colorado's high altitude and unpredictable weather demand proper preparation.
 Here's what we recommend: